 All you need to know to study in Kuala Lumpur in autumn 2022

-After 2 years of closed borders, international students finally could enter Malaysia for the first time this spring semester.
-Moreover, on April 1st Malaysia lifts many travel regulations, making it even easier for students to study in Kuala Lumpur.
+After two years of closed borders, international students could finally enter Malaysia this spring semester for the first time.
+Moreover, on April 1st, Malaysia will lift many travel regulations, making it even easier for students to study in Kuala Lumpur.
 Therefore, the upcoming autumn semester is the best time to study economics, engineering, information technology, nursing, and much more for a semester or two at one of the best universities in Malaysia – Universiti Putra Malaysia.
-Live in the heart of the bustling capital city of Malaysia and learn more about the world and yourself.
+Live in the bustling capital city of Malaysia and learn more about the world and yourself.
 Find out what you need to know!

 Semester dates at UPM Autumn 2022

 Here are the quick facts for this upcoming semester if you want to study in Kuala Lumpur:

 - Semester dates: October 11th, 2022 – February 20th, 2023

 Please keep in mind that small changes to the semester are still possible.

 What you need to know about the travel procedure to Malaysia: